jrkinley/mta-rag-chat/README.md

 - Exact departure and arrival times for specific routes
 - Transfer points and connection details between lines
 - Station-specific schedule information
-- Service patterns for different times of day
-- Real-time schedule data from the MTA feed

 The combination of Claude's natural language understanding and direct access to transit data through Turbopuffer creates a much more capable and reliable subway information assistant.
 Rather than providing general guidance, Claude can now give precise, actionable information to help passengers plan their subway journeys effectively.